 Glowforge is a 3D laser printer that uses a laser to carve and engrave products from raw materials like wood, leather, acrylic – even cardboard.

-Glowforge was founded in 2014 by Dan Shapiro, Mark Gosselin, and Tony Wright.
+Glowforge was founded in 2014 by Dan Shapiro and Mark Gosselin.
 The company is headquartered in Seattle, Washington.

-Glowforge is backed by top-tier investors including Foundry Group, True Ventures, Jo-Ann Fabric and Craft Stores and others.
+Glowforge is backed by DFJ Growth, Foundry Group, True Ventures, Revolution Growth, Craft Stores, and others.
 The company raised $43M in a Series E round on Jun 22, 2022.
 This brings Glowforge's total funding to $113.2M to date.